rpruim/leaflethex/README.md

   - `data` - data frame or tibble - alternate data to use for this hexbin instead of default map data
   - `radius` - numeric - choose the base size for the hexagons
-  - `opacity` - decimal between 0.0 and 1.0 - choose the percent of
+  - `opacity` - decimal - between 0.0 and 1.0 - choose the percent of
     opacity for the hexagons
-  - `lowEndColor` - choose the color for the smaller hexagons
+  - `lowEndColor` - string - choose the color for the smaller hexagons
-  - `highEndColor` - choose the color for the larger hexagons
+  - `highEndColor` - string - choose the color for the larger hexagons

-## How to use the PluginFactory function
+## How to use the Plugin Factory function

 1. Copy the desired chunk of JS code that modifies a map object into its own file into a new folder (will refer to this as example.js)

+2. Edit the JS code to replace any reference of `map` with the keyword `this` so that the loaded plugin can attach to the given map instead of creating a new map

-2. Download the dependencies such as jquery, leaflet, d3 etc as .js files
+3. Download the libraries that the code depends on such as jquery, leaflet, d3 etc as .js files

-3. Combine these .js files into one .js file by simply copying them all into the same file (will refer to this as deps.js)
+4. Combine these .js files into one .js file by simply copying them all into the same file (will refer to this as deps.js)

-4. Create the plugin with `pluginFactory()` addJS \<- leaflethex::pluginFactory(“Some JS Plugin”, system.file(“js”, "“,
+5. Create the plugin with `pluginFactory()` addJS \<- leaflethex::pluginFactory(“Some JS Plugin”, system.file(“js”, "“,
     package =”leaflethex“),”example.js“,”deps.js")